emergence and evolution of bacterial pathogens

 lab news

-Our latest PNAS paper is highlighted in St. Jude’s Progress magazine!
+Our latest paper is published in Nature Communications!